 “I form the light, and create darkness: I make peace, and create evil: I the LORD do all these things,” —Isaiah 45:7

-Great artists reveal contrasts, especially emotional ones.
-The is a profound tension that may be in-your-face as found in works by Vincent van Gogh, Rembrandt or Salvador Dali and celebrity portraits by Andy Warhol; or contrasting emotional tensions may be quietly alluded to, as found in works by Vermeer, Georgia O’Keeffe, Monet and Mark Rothko.
+There are other thematic contrasts throughout scripture that artists portray, especially emotional ones.
+There is a profound tension that may be in-your-face as found in works by Vincent van Gogh, Rembrandt or Salvador Dali and celebrity portraits by Andy Warhol; or contrasting emotional tensions may be quietly alluded to, as found in works by Vermeer, Georgia O’Keeffe, Monet and Mark Rothko.
 Leonardo Da Vinci splendidly shows so many contrasts, including that of emotional expression, in his Mona Lisa that it has become the most famous portrait in the world.

 A great painter’s communication of emotional contrast/conflict the Divine is revealed and we also see or recognize truths about ourselves and our own lives.
 Although this reveal can pertain to the subject matter, for a great artist the contrast/conflict IS the subject matter.